kristapsdz/lowdown/diff.old.md

 difference between two documents---specifically, formatted PDF via the **-Tms** output.

-This documents a work in progress---both source code and documentation.
+**This is a work in progress---both source code and documentation.**
 The source is documented fully in [diff.c](https://github.com/kristapsdz/lowdown/blob/master/diff.c).
 This paper itself is available as [diff.md](https://github.com/kristapsdz/lowdown/blob/master/diff.md).
 Please direct comments to me by e-mail or just use the GitHub interface.

-For a quick example of this functionality, see [diff.diff.html](diff.diff.html), which shows the difference between this document and a [fabricated] earlier version.

 ## Introduction